healthdatasafe/bridge-hds/README.md

   - `error`: {string} an error message
   - `errorObjectJSON`: {string} error details JSON stringified

+## Redirect URLs
+During the onboarding process the user can be redirected to 3 distinct.
+- for **SUCCESS** and **CANCEL** cases they are defined in the `POST /user/onboard` API call
+- for **ERROR** case this is defined with the setting `partnerURLs:defaultRedirectOnError` as the orginal request for inboarding might not be found.

 ## Storage & Structure

 A "Partner" account is used for storage on HDS